Discover folk - the CRM for people-powered businesses

 Key features

-- Social media integration: Seamlessly import contacts from LinkedIn, Instagram, Twitter and more to track contact information within folk, and use templates for quicker, streamlined communication.
+- Social media integration: Seamlessly import contacts from LinkedIn, Instagram, Twitter and more to track government agency contacts and procurement officers within folk, using templates for quicker, streamlined communication.

 Pros